The Amazon rainforest near Puyo and the colonial city of Cuenca.

 Parrot.

 Girls painting their faces with the seeds of a fruit.
-The next day I gave up and accepted to having my face painted too.
+The next day I surrendered to their requests, and I accepted to having my face painted too.

 A stream in the forest.